 As a member of an established Tongan rugby dynasty, Mako Vunipola has made his own mark on the game in a Saracens, England and British & Irish Lions shirt.

-He had stepped up for his Test debut against Fiji in November 2012 after making only 15 Premiership appearances.
-Mako replaced Joe Marler after 46 minutes of the game that brought a 54-12 victory.
+He stepped up for his Test debut against Fiji in November 2012 after making only 15 Premiership appearances, replacing Joe Marler after 46 minutes in the 54-12 victory.

-Seven months later and with nine Test caps, he made his British & Irish Lions debut against the Barbarians in Hong Kong and completed a remarkable rise to prominence by playing off the bench in the two victories over Australia at Brisbane and Sydney and starting the second Test in Melbourne.
-He went on to help his captain Chris Robshaw to score his first Test try for England when charging down an intended clearance kick by Australia’s Will Genia at Twickenham in November 2013.
+Seven months later and with nine Test caps, he made his British & Irish Lions debut against the Barbarians in Hong Kong and completed a remarkable rise to prominence by playing off the bench in the two victories over Australia in Brisbane and Sydney and starting the second Test in Melbourne.

-Mako signed for Saracens, the Premiership champions at the time, from Bristol Rugby in readiness for 2011/12, also played on loan for Bedford Blues and was elevated to the England Saxons squad in 2012.
+Mako signed for Saracens, the Premiership champions at the time, from Bristol Rugby in readiness for 2011/12 season and also played on loan for Bedford Blues.

-He also made 86 tackles during Saracens’ European Champions Cup triumph, the most by any forward in the competition last season.
+He made 86 tackles during the 2016 European triumph, the most by any forward in the competition that season.

 5 points – 1T